How to dispose of soil

 2. Erosion control and land reclamation: Recycled soil can be used in erosion control and land reclamation projects.
 It can be applied to areas where soil erosion has occurred or where land needs to be rehabilitated.
 This helps stabilize the soil, prevent further erosion, and restore the land to its natural state.

-See also How to extinguish electrical fire
+See also How to get into soho house

 3. Construction and landscaping fill: Recycled soil can also be used as fill material during construction projects or landscaping renovations.
 It can be used to level the ground, fill in holes or trenches, and create a stable foundation for building structures.
 This reduces the need for using new soil and helps conserve resources.